-Backblaze will give you unlimited backup for only a few dollars per month, making it perfect for large video collections, don’t forget to check out some of our other favorites in our best online backup services roundup, too.
+Backblaze will give you unlimited backup for only a few dollars per month, making it perfect for large video collections (read our Backblaze review).
+Also, don’t forget to check out some of our other favorites in our best online backup services roundup, too.

-The first option is Stellar Phoenix Video Repair.
+The first option is Stellar Repair for Video.
 It’s available for both PC and Mac and can correct a variety of video formats, including .mov, .mp4, .wmv and .asf.
 The only real downside is that it isn’t free.
-A lifetime license of the software costs $69.99 for the standard version or $99.99 for a premium version that can also repair photos.
+A of the software costs $69.99 for the standard version or $99.99 for a premium version that can also repair photos.

 Next, you’ll need to add files.
 Just click the “add” button in the bottom left corner and find what you need.

 You can review the footage to ensure you found the right file by clicking on the preview button in the bottom right corner.
 After you’ve done that, check the boxes for the files you want and click “repair.”